Database Schema

 approvalsPending and resolved gate decisionsstatus, trace_id, expires_at

-schedulesPersistent schedule definitionsnext_run_at (partial, enabled = 1 only)
+schedulesPersistent schedule definitionsnext_run_at (partial, enabled = true only)

 watcher_statePer-watcher tick, error, and dedup statePK = watcher_id